mpenning/ciscoconfparse2/README.md

 ## Summary

+[ciscoconfparse2][17] is the next generation of [ciscoconfparse][64], which was the primary development package from 2007 until 2023.

-[ciscoconfparse2][17] is similar to an advanced grep and diff that handles **multi-vendor network configuration files** (such as those from Arista, Cisco, F5, Juniper, Palo Alto, etc); it is the next generation of [ciscoconfparse][64], which was the primary development package from 2007 until 2023.
+[ciscoconfparse2][17] is similar to an advanced grep and diff that handles **multi-vendor network configuration files** (such as those from Arista, Cisco, F5, Juniper, Palo Alto, etc).

-## A ciscoconfparse2 example
+- Use [ciscoconfparse2][17] to find configuration values without needing to ssh and use show commands.
+- Use [ciscoconfparse2][17] to build new configuration files.

+## Example - Find shutdown interfaces

 Assume you have a bunch of interfaces in a configuration.
 How do you find which ones are shutdown?